A carrier adjustment is an additional charge or credit that is applied when a shipment’s actual details differ from what was entered when booking.

 Common reasons adjustments occur:

-Package dropped off from a different address.
+Shipped from a different address

-Address required correction prior to delivery.
+Delivery address required correction prior to delivery

-Dimensions or weight exceed the maximum allowed.
+Dimensions or weight exceed the maximum allowed

 See also